NoiRC256/SRMove/Readme.md

     if(CharacterMover.IsGrounded)
     {
         ...
-        // Cache and apply moving platform's velocity, if any.
+        // Update moving platform's velocity, if any.
         CharacterMover.UpdateConnectedBody();
         if(!_groundContactChanged)
         {